Welcome to the University of Montana College of Business Administration (CoBA) and thank you for visiting our Career Development Program Parent Page.

 Assignments in the required Managerial Accounting course help students discover their career interests and research different industries and positions within organizations.

-- Talk with employers at SoBA Employer Information Booths to learn about their organizations and industries, as well as possible internships and job opportunities.
+- Talk with employers at CoBA Employer Information Booths to learn about their organizations and industries, as well as possible internships and job opportunities.
 Designed to help business students build a network of professional contacts and learn about different careers, this is similar to a mini job fair held right in the GBB.

 Assignments in two required courses help students learn job search skills for life.
 Each semester more than a dozen programs are held to help students prepare for the job search process.
 Workshops range from résumé writing to dining etiquette, to dressing for success and negotiation.
 In addition, several networking events are held each semester to give students plenty of opportunity to practice their skills, meet employers and begin building their professional network.